ModaMortgages Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-COMPLETIONmonitor is web-based pre- and post-completion checklist for property lawyers.
-It is supported by professional indemnity insurers.
-It is a unique risk mitigation tool.
+Lexsure’s COMPLETIONmonitor is an online pre- and post-completion checklist for residential conveyancing lawyers.
+It is supported by PI insurers.
+It is a unique risk management tool.

-This software assists the way you can prove to lender panels that you are, and can stay fully compliant with their requirements, with notifications given on ModaMortgages’s changes.
-While utilising this technology is not a prerequisite for ModaMortgages , demonstrating you can remain up to date with ModaMortgages’s Handbook requirements is a helpful support to your panel application and, more importantly, protect your firm’s panel status.
+This system assists the way you can prove to lender panels that you are, and can remain fully compliant with their instructions, with automatic updates on ModaMortgages’s changes.
+Notwithstanding that utilising this technology is not a prerequisite for ModaMortgages , demonstrating you can stay up to date with ModaMortgages’s Handbook requirements is a helpful support to your panel application and, just as importantly, safeguard your panel status.

-The system generates real-time alerts, automatically produces regulatory and CQS reports, and will increase your firm's efficiency.
-It is also simply to use, cost-effective and, for some firms, leads to a PII saving.
+COMPLETIONmonitor generates real-time alerts, automatically produces regulatory and CQS reports, and will increase your firm's efficiency.
+In addition it is user friendly, cost-effective and, for many firms, leads to reduced PII premiums.

 Find a Law Firm approved by ModaMortgages

-Lenders frequently vary their requirements.
+Mortgage companies frequently vary their requirements.
 The UK Finance Lenders’ Handbook requirements from ModaMortgages are not guidelines, they are instructions from a client.
-As with many clients, instructions can change - and they do change, frequently:
+As with many clients, instructions can change - and they do change, over time:

 A Timeline of Policy Changes